learn-co-curriculum/phase-3-hashketball/README.md

 returns telling you that pry was installed or that it's already installed, the following should work for you.

-Next, at the top of `hasketball.rb` put the line `require pry`.
+Next, at the top of `hashketball.rb` put the line `require "pry"`.

-Using Pry, when running RSpec tests with the `learn` command, we can actually pause the execution of our Ruby code.
+Using Pry, when running RSpec tests with the `learn` command, we can pause the execution of our Ruby code.
 This allows us to step into the code and play with any available variables or methods that are in scope.

 We tell Ruby where to pause by writing `binding.pry` in our code.
-When Ruby sees that magic word, it will stop execution and had things over to a REPL called Pry.
+When Ruby sees that magic word, it will stop execution and hand things over to a REPL called Pry.
 It's there that we can do the inspection.

 Let's inspect what our `num_points_scored` works with: